 (Acceptable/Responsible Use Policy)

-Reporting Procedures – Policy 08.2324 (continued)

-If the subject is the Superintendent, notify the Commissioner of Education and the Chair of the local Board.

 Community Use

 On recommendation of the Superintendent/designee, the Board shall determine when and which District technology resources (including internet access, computer equipment, software, and information access systems) may be available to the community.

 Upon request to the Principal/designee, community members may have access to the Internet and other electronic information sources and programs available through the District’s technology system, provided they attend any required training and abide by the rules of usage established by the Superintendent/designee.